weierpeng/PAT/README.md

 # PAT
 Programming Ability Test

+For the problems themselves,
-For the problem itself, visit http://www.patest.cn/p/index#test or http://www.nowcoder.com/pat for more;
+please visit http://www.patest.cn/p/index#test or http://www.nowcoder.com/pat for more;